Alphabet Local – Your Mobile Ads Leader!

 Three branches of geography

 Geography is often defined in terms of two branches: human geography and physical geography.
-Human geography is concerned with the study of people and their communities, cultures, social, economies, and interactions with the environment by studying their relations with and across space and place.
+Human geography is concerned with the study of people and their communities, cultures, social, economies, and interactions with the environment by studying their relations with space and place and across space and place.

 Physical geography is concerned with the study of processes and patterns in the natural environment like the atmosphere, hydrosphere, biosphere, and geosphere.